fbarry/Antidote-Mobile/artifacts/architecture.md

-Populate each section with information as it applies to your project.
-If a section does not apply, explain why.
-Include diagrams (or links to diagrams) in each section, as appropriate.
-For example, sketches of the user interfaces along with an explanation of how the interface components will work; ERD diagrams of the database; rough class diagrams; context diagrams showing the system boundary; etc. Do not link to your diagrams, embed them directly in this document by uploading the images to your GitHub and linking to them.
-Do not leave any section blank.

 # Program Organization
 You should have your context, container, and component (c4model.com) diagrams in this section, along with a description and explanation of each diagram and a table that relates each block to one or more user stories.